Skip to main content

 Hold Privileged Access Accountable

-DBAs, sysadmins, and support engineers have elevated access — and the ability to cover their tracks.
+DBAs, sysadmins, and support engineers have elevated access, along with the ability to cover their tracks.
 How do you prove what they actually did?

 Why this matters